LambdaSix/Wild-Living/README.md

 ### Wooden Dog Whistle
 Got yourself a pack of labradors to do your bidding but can't control the wilful pups?
 Carve yourself a whistle from some spare wood to command your faithful companions.

+### Natural cordage screwdriver
+Add a simple recipe for a screwdriver using a chunk of steel, hammering and natural cordage for a handle grip.

+## Materials

+### Oilcloth
+Combining Turpentine and Oil with a bit of Charcoal, you can make waterproofed cloth suitiable for tent material.

 ## Clothing

 ### Fur Backpack
 A fairly sizable backpack (20L) that includes a tool loop for an stone axe or similar, albeit with a higher encumberance.

 ### Fur Pelt Tanning
-For the survivor down on their luck for finding a source of salt, fur pelts can be tanned with eggs, a variation on brain tanning.
-Get yourself warm and toasty with fur clothing.
+For the survivor down on their luck for finding a source of salt, fur pelts can be tanned with eggs or slurried brain, Get yourself warm and toasty with fur clothing.

 ## Food & Food Preservation

 ### Tea Bags
 Dry out tea components and store them in tea bags, a convenient way to put aside various herbal rememdys for long term storage, steep in hot water and enjoy.
 Also a new tea, dandelion root.

-### Material processing
+### Cattail Rhizome processing
-- Process cattail rhizomes with a clay or rock Quern
+Shred cattail rhizomes into water to create starch rich water for drying out with a evaporation bowl unattended or further process the starch paste into dried flakes for milling either by hand or with an unattended mill.

 ### Harvestable Acorns
 Harvest acorrns from oak trees in autumn, boil the acorns to blanch them then grind up with a food processor, clay/rock quern or a mortar and pestle to make corn meal.

+### Salt & Starch Extraction
+Use a large shallow Clay Evaporation Dish and a smoking rack to evaporate the water out of starch solution and salt water, craft the filled evaporator dish recipe with the desired material then simply set the dish into a smoking rack for a few hours, then craft the dish into the desired product and get the evaporation bowl back.

 ### Digestive Tracts
 When butchering an animal, you remove the entire digestive tract and seemingly discard everything but the stomach, this adds the intestines back in and adds two new options for preservation